Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 The Big O analysis of this function would also be O(n) since it is an iterative function through the pixels to determine if it has the qualities of an edge.
 This function is most effective when the image has been cleaned and processed which is another O(n) analysis.

+The exact accuracy depends on the characteristics of the golf ball and how they are picked up by the camera as well as the environment the golf ball is in.
+The parameters of both these algorithms can be precisely calibrated for the given object as seen in the images from other's expirements above to accurately detect the desired option.

 *Distance and Coordinates*

 The distance of the object can be found using another iterative function for another linear algorithm.
 The camera returns an array with the depth of each